zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 **Note:** We recommend that the interval for the heartbeat is no longer than 30 seconds.

-Use the `PUT` HTTP method in the following format to tell the Discovery Service that your service is available:
+<font color="yellow">Where is the PUT command issued?</font> Use the `PUT` HTTP method in the following format to tell the Discovery Service that your service is available:

 `https://{eureka_hostname}:{eureka_port}/eureka/apps/{serviceId}/{instanceId}`